Maanvi5/catastrophe-claims-intelligence/discovery/current-state-workflow.md

 - Who makes the routing decision?
 - What determines the handling path?
 - Is environmental/event information available to the person making that decision?

+## 4. Claims Triage and Prioritisation

+### Decision

+Claims must be routed to the appropriate handling path based on factors such as severity, complexity, financial exposure, coverage and available evidence.

+The objective is not simply to rank claims by value, but to allocate the appropriate level of expertise and claims capacity to each claim.

+### Current approach

+Insurers use claim and policy information, rules/analytics, and increasingly geospatial or imagery-based intelligence to assess damage, prioritise claims and allocate adjusting resources.

+### Environmental intelligence

+Environmental and geospatial data can already contribute to catastrophe claims triage by providing evidence of event impact and property-level damage.

+### Key question

+If environmental intelligence is already being used, what information or decision in the current triage workflow remains insufficiently supported?

+### Status

+Existing solutions validate the use case, but the remaining product gap has not yet been identified.